Key Takeaway

 How semaglutide works for South Asian patients.
 Covers insulin resistance patterns, cardiovascular risk, vegetarian diet considerations, and adjusted treatment approaches.

 Semaglutide for South Asian patients addresses a critical health gap.
 South Asians (individuals with ancestry from India, Pakistan, Bangladesh, Sri Lanka, and Nepal) develop type 2 diabetes at rates four times higher than European-descent populations, and they do so at younger ages and lower body weights.
-This guide explains how semaglutide works in the context of South Asian metabolic health, what the research says, and how to optimize treatment for this population.
+This guide explains how semaglutide works in the context of South Asian metabolic health, what the research says, and how to improve treatment for this population.

 The South Asian Metabolic Profile